meekrob/RNAseq_pipeline_mouse/README.md

 ### Requires:
 1) INPUT: .fastq.gz files.
 For each sample, paired forward and reverse sequencing files are required.
 These should be placed in an input directory.
 2) INPUT: \_metadata.txt file: A metadata file with two columns.
 The first two columns are fastq.gz file names.
 The third column is a "nickname" of each sample.
 Later columns can be included with other metadata information.
 Metadata file should be placed within the inputdir directory.
 Example of a metadata file:
-3) BUILD:
-#
-# Requires: bt2 files for the mouse genome.
+3) BUILD: .bt2 files for the mouse genome.
+These are produced using hisat2-build.
+For instructions see https://ccb.jhu.edu/software/hisat2/manual.shtml#the-hisat2-build-indexer
-#
-# Requires a gtf file for the mouse genome.
-#
-# Requires a .fa genome sequence for the mouse genome.
+4) GENOME: .fa file for the mouse genome.
+This is the sequence of the mouse genome.
-#
+5) GENOME: .gtf file for the mouse genome.
+This is a genome annotation file of gene features.
+Version and coordinates must match the genome sequence (.fa above)

-# Executed with:
+### Executed on SUMMIT with:
-# bash RNAseq_analyzer_mouse.sh metadata.txt 2>&1 | tee 180423_output.txt
+$ sbatch execute_RNAseq_pipeline.sh

 ################################################